Tarlochan5268/INShareApp/README.md

 # INShareApp
- This is Android InShare App Project made for Lambton College .
+ This is Android InShare App Project made entirely using kotlin for Lambton College .

  # Features
  - Uses News API to Get your favorite news into the App .